google/WebFundamentals/src/site/the-essentials/user-input/touch-input/index.markdown

 themselves.

-This applies to touch only, for mouse interactions you should continue to apply them to the documents as well since this avoids the possibility of the mouse moving outside of the element.
+This applies to touch only, for mouse interactions you should continue to apply the _mousemove_ and _mouseup_ listeners to the document.

-Instead of adding just the start event listeners, we can add the move and end listeners for touch and pointer events.
+Since we only wish to track touches on a particular element, we can add the move and end listeners for touch and pointer events to element straight away.

 {% include_code _code/touch-demo-2.html addlisteners javascript %}